Walking Tour

 * * *

 At that time millions of European immigrants were pouring into Canada's prairies to set up homesteads.
-As we live in an age where many of us will spend hours reading reviews to choose a hotel to stay in for a couple nights, it may seem strange to us that few of immigrants in those days had much concept of where they were going and what kind of life they were in for on the prairies.
+Today we live in an age where we'll often spend hours reading reviews before choosing a hotel to stay in for just a couple nights, so to our eyes it may seem strange that few of the immigrants in those days had any real concept of where they were going and what kind of life they had signed up for on the prairies.
 Oftentimes they only needed the slightest encouragement to completely change their destiny.
+For no small number of the people that chose to settle in Fort Frances, that encouragement came in the form of a slickly produced pamphlet pressed into their hands at a train station.
+That pamphlet announced the unfathomable opportunities in and around Fort Frances for farming, lumbering, and mining, and the great wealth and happiness one could find here—it sounded like a better bet than Saskatchewan.
+Some needed no more convincing and immediately diverted towards this far corner of Ontario to start a new life.2

 The 'Rainy River Meat King's' bet that this remote fur trading post was about to grow and prosper turned out to be a good one.
 By 1910 this market boasted of being the "largest meat market east of Winnipeg."3